 Contact us at firstname.lastname@example.org.

 When we moved here from Seattle in 1999, my wife Judith wanted a horse.
 I told her I was fine with that as long as she understood I would have nothing to do with them.
 That didn’t last long!
-Horses have a way of getting under your skin.
+Horses have a way of getting under your skin, and Nick and I have been partners for 13 years.
 I have been backpacking since I was 11 years old but didn’t start riding until my 40’s.
 If you see me in the back country I am still more likely to be under a pack than on a horse.
-I joined Back Country Horsemen 17 years ago to learn how to pack with stock.
+I joined Back Country Horsemen in 2003 to learn how to pack with stock.
 I discovered an organization that lets me give back to the trails I am passionate about.

 I grew up in Spokane, WA camping, hiking and backpacking with family, Spokane Mountaineers and Girl Scouts.
 (I was 5 months old the first time I went camping and fishing.)
 I have a B.A. from The Evergreen State College and M.A.’s from University of Washington and Central WA University.
 I spent 34 years in education and retired as the Executive Director of Special Services in Puyallup, WA.
 My first horse, Reveille, was a Mustang.
 We learned together – him as a yearling and me at 29.
 He still holds the biggest place in my heart.
 I live in Chimacum, WA with Dave and my two Grulla quarter horses, Shadow and Fritz.